All Females Should Learn Brazilian Jiu Jitsu

 This article is for the person looking for self defense options.
-This article is for someone who knows they need to do something to ensure they safety, but isn’t quite sure how or why Brazilian Jiu Jitsu (BJJ) is the ideal martial art for self defense.
-As pointed out in the original piece points out, for a woman, BJJ is the best self defense option
+This article is for someone who knows they need to do something to ensure their safety, but aren't quite sure how or why Brazilian Jiu Jitsu (BJJ) is the ideal martial art for self defense.
+As pointed out in the original piece for a woman, BJJ is the best self defense option

 On the physicality of Brazilian Jiu Jitsu...